Let’s get to the heart of two important questions as you consider sponsoring an executive employee’s education.

 - Take elective classes during the final three terms.
 These are offered in multiple formats, including weekly on Fridays or Saturdays, on evenings during the week, and in block weeks.

-The total cost of the Executive MBA Program for May 2020 and August 2020 entry is $213,240.
+The total cost of the Executive MBA Program for May 2023 and August 2023 entry is $239,880.
+(For students planning on applying for the following year, note that tuition and fees generally increase 2-7% for the next entering class.)
 Payment, divided by term, is due at the start of each term.
 Sponsors may elect to cover either full or partial costs.

 Interested in sponsoring a student?
 For further information, please contact the Admissions Office at 212-854-1961 or [email protected].